 - Illinois Library Association

-- Chicago Census Resources
+- City of Chicago Census Resources

 Are you a trusted messenger?
 Think about communities you’re connected to; geographic, cultural, religious, campus student groups, or other communities.
 Are you a trusted messenger in those spaces?
 If the census matters to you, you may be able to help others in those communities get information about and participate in the upcoming census.
 On the other hand, there is so much distrust about the census that it can actually be harmful for “outsiders” to enter communities where they do not have a pre-existing trusting relationship to try to help people participate in the census.
 Self-awareness and reflection are important first steps prior to deciding how to be helpful.